Your first physiotherapy visit

 We'll answer your most pressing question about:

 You'll come away with a clear understanding of your diagnosis and a plan for recovery.

 During your first physiotherapy visit you'll be assessed, treated, and maybe even given some homework

 The assessment may involve various tests, measuring strength, range of motion, flexibility, posture, coordination, respiration, muscle performance and motor function.
-During your visit I will also take a thorough medical history.
-Based on all the information, you and I together will agree on an individualized treatment plan that is right for you.
+During your visit we will also take a thorough medical history.
+Based on all the information, you and your therapist together will agree on an individualized treatment plan that is right for you.
 This will include a strategy for your recovery and a targeted and realistic outcome.
-I aim to create a personable environment for you to feel zero hesitation to ask questions about anything you want to know.
+We aim to create a personable environment for you to feel zero hesitation to ask questions about anything you want to know.

-After I've had a chance to assess you, we will agree on a course of treatment that is suitable for you.
+After we've had a chance to assess you, you and your therapist will agree on a course of treatment that is suitable for you.
 Among other things your treatment may involve advanced hands-on therapy, help from physiotherapy machines, and doing exercises in the gym.
-I will make sure that you are comfortable with everything I do or I suggest.
-I'll explain to you why I've chosen particular treatments and allow you to ask as many questions as you need.
-I expect my patients to be active participants in their own recovery not just to go through the motions.
+I will make sure that you are comfortable with everything we do or suggest.
+We'll explain to you why we've chosen particular treatments and allow you to ask as many questions as you need.
+We expect our patients to be active participants in their own recovery not just to go through the motions.
 Being well informed will give you the tools to be more motivated and more involved in your rehabilitation and it will help in achieving your recovery goals.

 What to bring

 Please note that we require 24 hours notice to cancel your physiotherapy appointment.
 Please give us this courtesy so that we can fill your spot with another patient in case you can't make your appointment.